New EPC rating legislations now in place for landlords

 Attention landlords!
-There are important Energy Performance Certificate legislative changes on the horizon that you need to be prepared for.
+There are important Energy Performance Certificate legislative changes that you need to adhere to.

-From the 1st April 2018, your privately rented property needs to reach an Energy Performance Certificate (EPC) rating of at least E before you are able to grant a new tenancy to new or existing tenants.
+Privately rented property now needs to reach an Energy Performance Certificate (EPC) rating of at least E before you are able to grant a new tenancy to new or existing tenants.

 If your property’s Energy Performance Certificate fails to meet this standard, you could incur a fine of up to £4000 if you continuing to extend or offer new tenancies.